dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0801.md

 Then the analysis at one bookend can be used as the analysis for the other bookend, and there are really two regimes: the symmetric bookends and the middle regime.

 8.2.1.1 Why multiplication is more important than addition As an example, here's an easy-cases explanation of why, when estimating, multiplication is a more important operation than addition.
-Let's say that we are estimating a cost, a force, or an energy consumption that splits into two pieces 𝐴 and 𝐵 to add together—for example, energy for heating and for transportation.
+Let's say that we are estimating a cost, a force, or an energy consumption that splits into two pieces 𝐴 and 𝐵 to add together — for example, energy for heating and for transportation.
 Estimating 𝐴 + 𝐵 seems to require addition.

 The need disappears after we examine the easy-cases regimes.
 The regimes are determined by a dimensionless quantity.
 Because 𝐴 and 𝐵 have the same dimensions, their ratio 𝐴/𝐵 is dimensionless, and it categorizes the three easy-cases regimes.